stafiprotocol/developer/docs/developethlsd/deploy.md

 Custom:
 - Server required
 - Both Execution & Beacon chain RPC required
-- At leat run 3 relay instances
+- At least run 3 relay instances
 - Maintained by your own

 ## How to switch to custom relay service?